 Visit Upperlevel Undergraduate On Campus Housing.
 Navigate to the individual community webpages for full descriptions and photographs.
 We also encourage you to tour buildings to learn more about the different communities.

 What is General Room Selection?
 Are there different room selection processes?

-General Room Selection (March 15-17) is the online process through which most current undergraduate students will select their rooms – and their roommates/blockmates (if applicable) – in a West Campus House or an upperlevel residence hall for the next academic year, and then electronically sign their housing contracts.
+General Room Selection (March 7-9) is the online process through which most current undergraduate students will select their rooms – and their roommates/blockmates (if applicable) – in a South Campus Residence Hall, a North Campus Residence Hall or Townhouse or a West Campus House for the next academic year, and then electronically sign their housing licenses.
 You may only participate in General Room Selection if you have received a Room Selection timeslot by applying for housing.

 Individual community-specific room selection processes also exist for those who have been accepted to live in a Program House, in the Language House, in a University Co-op, or in their current community through C/O. These processes take place before General Room Selection (and also require signing up for Housing).

 Students participating in Greek recruitment may indicate so in the Residential Application.
 Should a student be accepted into a Greek Organization, the student should update the Residential Application with the name of the fraternity or sorority they will be residing in for the 2022-2023 academic year.

 If I sign up for Housing, do I have to participate in General Room Selection?